-The general rule is that laws extended to the state’s territory, as well as to the embassies of the state abroad, to specific subjects or objects carrying the flag of the state, and to diplomats and deployed military stationed abroad.
-There is a general presumption that laws made in one state do not affect another state.
+The general rule is that laws extended to the state’s territory, as well as to the embassies of the state abroad, to specific subjects or objects carrying the state’s flag, and to diplomats and deployed military stationed abroad.
+There is a general presumption that laws made in one state do not affect another.

 Extraterritoriality extends the operation of law to nationals abroad and applies laws to non-nationals outside the territory of the legislating country.
 In the first case, taxation laws often follow a citizen abroad.
-In the second, it is the extension of international law that allows for the application – though it generally requires the cooperation of both jurisdictions to enforce the law.
+Second, the extension of international law allows for the application – though it generally requires the cooperation of both jurisdictions to enforce the law.

 International Law Theories

-In general, a state’s borders are considered impenetrable, and it is impossible to justify legislation regulating events beyond the state’s borders.
+Generally, a state’s borders are considered impenetrable, and it is impossible to justify legislation regulating events beyond its borders.
 Legislation is subject to a presumption of territoriality.
 Globalization has promoted a departure from this norm.
-If there is a substantial effect on a state, the state may argue that the exercise of extraterritorial jurisdiction is reasonable.
-Generally, the criteria are that the interest has a substantial impact on national commerce, and extraterritoriality’s attempted exercise is not unreasonable.
+If there is a substantial effect on a state, the state may argue that exercising extraterritorial jurisdiction is reasonable.
+Generally, the criteria are that the interest substantially impacts national commerce, and extraterritoriality’s attempted exercise is not unreasonable.

 Some cross-border crimes, such as drug or human trafficking, also extend extraterritoriality.
 The unilateral claim of extraterritoriality is difficult to exercise in practice, as it impinges on the other state’s sovereignty.
 However, war crimes and the exercise of extraterritoriality over citizens abroad have a long precedent and are generally accepted in international law.
 In the case of war crimes, the heinous nature of the crime, coupled with the low probability they will be prosecuted by the nation committing the crime, and the need for an effective deterrent drive general acceptance of the extraterritorial application practice of international law.

 Legislative Drafting Challenges